XTLS/Xray-docs-next/docs/en/config/index.md

 > env: [EnvObject](./env.md)

-Runtime environment configuration.
-It can set the resource file directory, certificate directory, and selected runtime feature switches.
+Sets process environment variables after configuration parsing.
+It can configure Xray runtime options and variables read later by Go or other dependencies.

 > log: [LogObject](./log.md)